ptr727/PlexCleaner/README.md

 - Delete files with extensions not in the `KeepExtensions` list.
 - Re-multiplex containers in the `ReMuxExtensions` list to MKV container format.
-- Remove all tags from the media file.
+- Remove all tags, titles, and attachments from the media file.
 - Set the language to `DefaultLanguage` for any track with an undefined language.
 - Remove tracks with languages not in the `KeepLanguages` list.
 - Remove duplicate tracks, where duplicates are tracks of the same type and language.
 - Re-multiplex the media file if required.
 - De-interlace the video track if interlaced.
-- Re-encode video to H.264 at `VideoEncodeQuality` if video matches the `ReEncodeVideoFormats`, `ReEncodeVideoCodecs`, and `ReEncodeVideoProfiles` list.
+- Re-encode video to H.264 or H.265 at `VideoEncodeQuality` if video matches the `ReEncodeVideoFormats`, `ReEncodeVideoCodecs`, and `ReEncodeVideoProfiles` list.
 - Re-encode audio to `AudioEncodeCodec` if audio matches the `ReEncodeAudioFormats` list.
 - Verify the media container and stream integrity, if corrupt try to automatically repair, else delete the file.